-The Fund is proactively exploring ways to further embed climate risk management in its investment decision making.
+Whilst the Fund's carbon risk metrics results show it is performing better than its benchmarks, the Fund is proactively exploring ways to further embed climate risk management in its investment decision making processes.
 The Fund expects to update its carbon risk metrics data on an annual basis.